-Some of the most common questions we receive at Schulman Plastic Surgery are in regards to BBL recovery:
+Some of the most common questions we receive at Schulman Plastic Surgery are in regards to BBL procedure and recovery:

 - “How long will the BBL recovery time be?”

 - “How bad will the pain be after BBL surgery?

 - “Will I ever be able to sit on my butt again?”

 And we get it!
 You want that snatched waist and curvaceous bottom, but you’re not exactly looking forward to being laid up and in pain week after week.

 The good news is, any discomfort you feel during your Brazilian butt lift recovery won’t last forever.
 And furthermore, there are some things you can do to help your whole recovery process move along and ensure you attain optimal results.

 The first thing worth nothing here is that your Brazilian butt lift recovery time will vary.
 That is, no two patients are alike, and no two surgeries are alike.
 Your experience will be unique.